HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 FFMPEG is required for the Video Generator Program. (must be added to system path so can be called from command line) A MySQL server is required for the Server program.
-Module list (see below)

 Python (recommend 3.7+ and 64bit on windows)
+Twitch API credentials

+Module list

-ftplib
+ - ftplib
-requests
+ - requests
-PyQt5
+ - PyQt5
-Pymediainfo
+ - Pymediainfo
-Opencv-python
+ - Opencv-python
-Moviepy
+ - Moviepy
-Pyftpdlib
+ - Pyftpdlib
-Pysubs2
+ - Pysubs2
-Pydub
+ - Pydub
-mysql
+ - mysql